Seven of Swords Tarot Card Meanings and Combinations

 Seven of Swords Tarot Card Meanings

-If using the RWS I’d probably revert, due to the image.
-For some, the Seven of Swords represents dubious activities that aren’t above board, acting in a way that is dishonourable, sneaking around, trying to get away with something, probably something you shouldn’t.
-It can also show someone has designs on something but their motives aren’t good and the plan could fail.
+For some, the Seven of Swords represents dubious activities that aren’t above board, acting in a way that is dishonourable, or trying to get away with something, probably something you shouldn’t.
+It can also show if someone has designs on something but their motives aren’t good and the plan could fail.

-With the Gilded Tarot I leave the Five of Swords as the ‘sneaky’ card, but the Seven of Swords has been most reliable to represent a situation where you feel you’re having to tiptoe around someone, as if stepping on eggshells, or having to handle something with a kid-gloves approach.
-It may be that you have such a situation, or person, that requires very careful handling in order for progress to be made.
-The Seven of Swords can also suggest an unexpected twist, particularly if it appears as the last card of the reading.
+With the Gilded Tarot I tend to use the Five of Swords as the ‘sneaky’ card, but the Seven of Swords has been most reliable to represent a situation where you feel you’re having to tiptoe around someone, as if walking on eggshells, or having to handle something with a kid-gloves approach.
+It may be that you have such a situation that requires very careful planning and handling in order for progress to be made.

 If reversed, danger averted, advice that can’t be trusted, or possibly arguments.